bristot/stalld/README.md

 # starved

-The starved program is a mechanism to prevent the *starvation* of operating system threads in a real-time Linux system.
+The starved program (which stands for 'starvation daemon') is a mechanism to prevent the *starvation* of operating system threads in a Linux system.
 The premise is to start up on a *housekeeping* cpu (one that is not used for real-application purposes) and to periodically monitor the state of each thread in the system, looking for a thread that has been on a run queue (i.e. ready to run) for a specifed length of time without being run.
 This condition is usually hit when the thread is on the same cpu as a high-priority cpu-intensive task and therefore is being given no opportunity to run.

 When a thread is judged to be starving, starved changes that thread to use the SCHED_DEADLINE policy and gives the thread a